 This ewe at Bill Moody’s farm gave birth to quadruplets recently.
 Quads are very unusual in big meat breeds.
-Purchase
+Buy Now

 FREDERICKTOWN — When Bill Moody went out to the barn on Feb.
 3 to check on ewes that were ready to lamb, he found one that had already given birth to twins and was acting like she was going to have another.
 The twins were doing well and triplets aren’t all that unusual, so he went back inside.

 When he came back out, he was surprised to find not three, but four healthy lambs in the stall.
 Quadruplets are unusual and can be a problem.